adrw/hotwire-kt/README.md

 # hotwire-kt

-A collection of Kotlin examples using the Hotwire JS framework to build interactive web apps with a Kotlin Armeria server backend.
+A collection of Kotlin examples using the Hotwire JS framework to build interactive web apps with a Kotlin [Misk](https://github.com/cashapp/misk) or [Armeria](https://armeria.dev) server backend.

 Using Hotwire and `kotlinx.html` together has made building web apps fun again since I can build everything I want in sweet, sweet Kotlin.